19,99 €

 I started my first business at the age of 26 and have been in business ever since, oscillating in a manner not unlike my father’s between the more stable income of business consulting and the somewhat precarious existence of writing and publishing.

-Yet when working on this book, I realised something quite fundamental.
+Yet when working on this book, I realized something quite fundamental.
 While I’ve been steadily successful for more than 20 years, all too often the sensible-cardigan-wearing-accountant side of me wins out against the risk-taking-creative-why-don’t-we-try-this side of me.
-Possibly due to the rather feast-and-famine finances of my childhood, I typically spend more time analysing profit margins than I do thinking of creative new products; I focus more on managing risk than being a trendsetter.
+Possibly due to the rather feast-and-famine finances of my childhood, I typically spend more time analyzing profit margins than I do thinking of creative new products; I focus more on managing risk than being a trendsetter.
 If you’ve been in business before, I’m sure you too have experienced this natural tension between your entrepreneurial side and the inner voice of ‘reason’.

 One challenge for me in writing this book has been to find ways to encourage dreams to flourish while simultaneously exploring the somewhat sobering process of writing a business plan.
 I’m writing this introduction having just finished the last chapter of this book and, happily, I think that the process has worked on me.
 I’m itching with impatience to begin my next business venture, and feel utterly optimistic about its prospects.
 (I remain my father’s daughter, after all.)